 If you have 5 projects named Project 1 through Project 5 and enter Project [1-3] in the project filter, only Project 1, Project 2, and Project 3 will be shown in the browser.
 If no projects match the filter, the Browser will be empty.

-Using the Repository Pane
+Using the Repository Browser Pane

-The Repository pane displays the contents of the repository for the current workspace in three tabs.
-Use:
+The Repository Browser pane shows the contents of the repository for the current workspace.
+It has two tabs: